schmaustech/hypershift-blog/README.md

 12be2553593f133366e0b706c5bbcbab6e90c950b4bb1ea1feb1e25512791a9c
 ~~~

+The Hypershift image that we pulled from Quay.io contains the Hypershift binary which we will use to install Hypershift operator into our hub cluster kni20.
+To do this we want to use a combination of an alias with the podman run command below.
+Note we are passing in the kubeconfig from kni20 so that the Hypershift binary is able to install on kni20.

 ~~~bash
 $ alias hypershift="podman run --net host --rm --entrypoint /usr/bin/hypershift -e KUBECONFIG=/working_dir/$KUBECONFIG -v $HOME/.ssh:/root/.ssh -v /tmp/hypershift:/working_dir $HYPERSHIFT_IMAGE"
 ~~~

+With the hypershift alias set we can proceed to run the hypershift install command:

 ~~~bash
 $ hypershift install --hypershift-image $HYPERSHIFT_IMAGE